 Overboard for light hiking

 Read full review: Salomon Quest 4D II GTX

 Best Bang for the Buck

 Keen Targhee II Mid

 For the second year in a row, the Keen Targhee II Mid earns our Best Buy award.
 A top scorer in comfort and weight, and above-average in traction, it's hands-down a great deal.
 Its comfort lends itself to being worn all day without hesitation, and the lacing system was our favorite in the field of lightweight hikers.
 Many of our thruhiker friends are Targhee II devotees.
-Although it's not the most durable product we tested, some retailers offer the Targhee II for $105, so it can't be beat for value.
+Although it's not the most durable product we tested, some retailers offer the Targhee II for $105, so it can't be beaten for value.
 Included in our hiking shoes review is the Keen Targhee 2, the low-cut version of this boot.